Clinician Headshot

 Does Trisha Easley offer telehealth appointments?
 Trisha Easley does offer telehealth appointments.
 You can request to book a telehealth appointment with them on their Therapy Finder profile.

 What areas does Trisha Easley specialize in?
-Trisha Easley specializes in the following areas: Anxiety, Couples Counseling, Custody Issues, Depression, Divorce, Family Conflict, Grief, Infidelity, Marital and Premarital, Parenting, Women's Health, and Women's Issues.
+Trisha Easley specializes in the following areas: ADD/ADHD, Anxiety, Communication Issues, Couples Counseling, Custody Issues, Depression, Divorce, Family Conflict, Grief, Infidelity, Marital and Premarital, Parenting, Physical Wellness, and Women's Health.

 Phone in hand